 Briefly describe in narrative form important information to assist potential applicants in assessing their likely fit with your program.
 This description must be consistent with the program’s policies on intern selection and practicum and academic preparation requirements:

-The Dartmouth-Hitchcock Psychology Internship Program seeks to provide high quality clinical training and research exposure to doctoral level psychologists.
+The Dartmouth Psychology Internship Program seeks to provide high-quality clinical training and research exposure to doctoral level psychologists.
 The Program, consistent with the scientist-practitioner model, is designed to help early-career professionals develop solid skills in both clinical practice and research.
-The internship experience at Dartmouth-Hitchcock is primarily geared toward enhancing interns' clinical knowledge and skill, exposing trainees to the conduct and use of research in the field, and emphasizing the importance of research in clinical decision-making.
+The internship experience at Dartmouth Health is primarily geared toward enhancing interns' clinical knowledge and skill, exposing trainees to the conduct and use of research in the field, and emphasizing the importance of research in clinical decision-making.
 The program is designed to involve interns in a specified range of core professional experiences.
 Interns are expected to be able to draw from the research literature to support their clinical actions, and they are expected to see ways in which service delivery issues may identify empirical questions that may be used for subsequent research ventures.
 An additional goal of the Dartmouth Psychology Internship Program is to provide focused training in a domain or "track."
-At this time, the program provides focused training in Adult Clinical Psychology, Child Clinical Psychology, and Adult Neuropsychology.
+At this time, the program provides focused training in Adult Clinical Psychology, Child and Pediatric Psychology, Pediatric Neuropsychology, and Adult Neuropsychology.

 Does the program require that applicants have received a minimum number of hours of the following at time of application?
 If Yes, indicate how many: